andrew-l-miller/andrew-l-miller.github.io/content/projects.md

   - block: collection
     content:
       title: Selected Projects
       text: Below are a list of projects that I work on.
-Please contact me at if you want to get involved!
+Please contact me at amiller@nikhef.nl if you want to get involved!
       filters:
         folders:
           - project